The Artificial Selection

 There is an ancient philosophical puzzle known as the Ship of Theseus.
 The Athenians kept the ship in which Theseus had sailed as a memorial, replacing planks as they rotted until eventually no original plank remained.
 The question philosophers posed was whether this was still the same ship.

 Consider four cases.
 A pacemaker regulates the heartbeat of a person whose natural cardiac rhythm has failed.
 A cataract lens restores sight to an eye whose natural lens has clouded.
 A sewage system removes waste that would otherwise accumulate and kill.
 An antibiotic clears an infection that would otherwise consume the body.
-Are these the kind of replacements this essay is concerned with?
+These are interventions, some involving replacement of biological material.
+Are they the kind this essay is concerned with?

 The criterion is this: does the intervention restore the being’s capacity to continue its own arc – to remain in genuine contact with the conditions of its existence – or does it substitute for that arc, engineering away the pressures that would otherwise constitute what the being becomes?

 By this criterion, the replacement culture at issue is the systematic insulation of beings from pressures that would otherwise constitute their identity.
 The anti-aging maintenance culture that refuses the body’s arc not to restore a capacity interrupted by illness but to prevent the diminishment that makes a different kind of depth possible.
-The spiritual subscription service that delivers contemplative practice without demanding transformation.
+The spiritual subscription service that delivers contemplative practice without demanding transformation – replacing engagement with its simulation.
 The city that tears down what was earned through centuries of actual habitation and installs construction legible to investors but not to the history of the people who lived there.

 Preserve the shape while destroying the witness.
 That is the structure of replacement in the sense that matters.
 The original ship of Theseus was not merely a collection of planks.
 It was a record of passage – the particular wear of particular seas, the repairs made under particular circumstances, the grain of wood tested by weight and weather.
 Its age was its testimony.
 A fully replaced ship looks the same.
 It has never been anywhere.